docQodly/docs/docs/language/math.md

 If *places* is positive, *number* is truncated to *places* decimal places.
 If *places* is negative, number is truncated on the left of the decimal point.

 #### Example

-The following example illustrates how `trunc` works with different arguments.
-Each line assigns a number to the *vlResult* variable.
-The comments describe the results:

 ```qs
  var vlResult : number